rackerlabs/rackspace-how-to/content/cloud-servers/migrating-a-java-web-application-from-amazon-web-services.md

 transfer the data:

-- Transfer the data directly by using rsync or SSH File Transfer Protocol (SFTP)
+- Transfer the data directly by using rsync or SSH File Transfer Protocol (SFTP).
-- Use the OpenStack Swift client to transfer your data to Cloud Files, and then transfer the data from Cloud Files to the Cloud Server
+- Use the OpenStack Swift client to transfer your data to Cloud Files, and then transfer the data from Cloud Files to the Cloud Server.

 Complete the following preparatory steps to use Cloud Files: